puzpuzpuz/talks/2020-en-embedded-time-series-storage/slides/slides.md

 # The problem

 * In the past IMDG clusters were reporting their metrics as a large JSON object
-* MC was storing collected JSONs into a key-value storage (in-memory and/or JDBM)
+* MC was storing collected JSONs into a key-value storage<br/>(in-memory and/or JDBM)
 * Such approach has some downsides that are critical for us
 * Say, it requires changes in many places when we had to add new metrics